KMKfw/kmk_firmware/docs/scanners.md

     ]
 ```
 #### Multiple Scanners coord_mapping and keymap changes
-To add more scanners you need to add onto your your " coord_mapping " Example below.
+To add more scanners you need to add onto your "coord_mapping" Example below.

-Before:
+Coord_mapping before with just "MatrixScanner" on a 58 key split keyboard:
 ```python
 coord_mapping = [
      0,  1,  2,  3,  4,  5,         35, 34, 33, 32, 31, 30,